Kinoma/SourceDocumentation/kinoma-copy-styleguide.md

 **so**
-If you mean “consequently,” precede *so* with a comma.
+If you mean “consequently,” precede _so_ with a comma.

-He is going to the store, so he can pick up something for you if you like.
+>He is going to the store, so he can pick up something for you if you like.

-If you are instead stating a purpose or intention, use so *that*.
+If you are instead stating a purpose or intention, use _so that._

-He is going to buy more milk so that we will not run out of it.
+>He is going to buy more milk so that we will not run out of it.

 **soft key**